knpuniversity/javascript/knpu/ep4-reactjs/prop-types.md

 ## Required PropTypes

-Oh, and like I mentioned earlier, the `highlightedRowId` prop in `RepLogList` is technically an *optional* prop: if we forget to pass it... no problem!
+The `highlightedRowId` prop in `RepLogList` is technically an *optional* prop: if we forget to pass it... no problem!
 No rows are highlighted.
 But the `onRowClick` prop... that's a different story: if we forget this, boom!
 Our code will explode in grand fashion when the user clicks a row.

-By default, all the propTypes are optional.
-To make one required, just add `isSuperDuperImportant`.
-I'm kidding, it's `isRequired`.
+By default, all propTypes are optional.
+To make one required, just add `.isSuperDuperImportant`.
+I'm kidding, add `.isRequired`.
 But, I feel like my name would have been much more awesome.

 Back in `RepLogs`, let's mess with stuff!
 "Forget": to pass that prop entirely.